rushikeshphalke137/mychatbot/data/nlu.md

 ## intent:highest_projected_occupied_beds
 - What is the highest projected percentage of occupied beds?
+- what is the highest projected percentage of occupied beds
 - What is the highest projected percentage of occupied bed
-- What is the highest projected % of occupied bed
+- What is the highest projected % of occupied beds
+- What is the highest projected %age of occupied beds
+- What is the highest projected percent of occupied beds
+- highest projected % of occupied beds
+- highest projected %age of occupied beds
+- highest projected percent of occupied beds
 - highest projected percentage of occupied beds
-- highest projected percerntage of occupied beds in a region
+- Get highest projected % of occupied beds
-- highest projected %age of occupied beds in a region
+- Get highest projected %age of occupied beds
+- Get highest projected percent of occupied beds
-- what is the highest projected percentage of occupied beds in a region
+- Get highest projected percentage of occupied beds

 ## intent:crisis_mode
 - Which regions are projected to enter crisis stage?
-- Which regions are projected to enter crisis stage
 - Which regions are projected to enter crisis stage
 - Which regions are projected to enter crisis mode
 - which region is projected to enter crisis mode